Kirana15/KRISHI-JNAN/README.md

 # KRISHI-JNAN
 *Krishi-Jñāna* is a smart agricultural web platform designed to empower farmers by recommending the most suitable crops based on their local conditions *and* predicting expected *market prices at harvest time*.
 This two-stage system blends soil science and data-driven forecasting to improve farm decisions and increase profitability.

+Key Features

-1. Unified LSTM-based Price Prediction Model
+✅ 1.
+Unified LSTM Price Predictor
-  A single deep learning model built using LSTM (Long Short-Term Memory) network predicts modal prices for all crops across all districts.
+A single LSTM-based model predicts modal prices for all crops across all districts, trained on historical market data.

-2. Intelligent Crop Recommendation
+✅ 2.
+Contextual Crop Recommendation
-  Recommends the most suitable crops based on:
+Recommends the best crops based on:

 District

-  Soil type available in that district
+Available soil types

 Sowing month
-The recommendation logic comes from a curated knowledge base with maturity periods and soil compatibility.
+Uses a curated database of crop–soil compatibility and maturity durations.

-3. Predicts Prices Only for Recommended Crops
+✅ 3.
+Predicts Only for Recommended Crops
-  For each recommended crop, the system:
+For each recommended crop:

+Calculates harvest month

-  Estimates harvest month from maturity duration ,gathers the last 6 modal prices (up to harvest month), Predicts expected modal price using the trained LSTM
+Retrieves last 6 modal prices

+Predicts harvest-time price using the trained LSTM model
-  This ensures predictions are practical and contextually accurate.

-4. Easy-to-Use CLI Interface
+✅ 4.
+Simple Command-Line Interface (CLI)
-  Users can interactively input their district, soil type, and sowing month.
-  The tool shows a list of crops with predicted harvest-time prices.
+Users input:

+🌍 District (e.g., Bengaluru Urban)

+🌱 Soil type (available in that district)

+📅 Sowing month (e.g., Jul)

+The system responds with:

+🌾 Recommended crops

+💰 Predicted modal price at harvest
 # How It Works

-1️ User Input
+User Input:
-  The user is asked to provide three inputs via a terminal prompt:
-  District – e.g., Bengaluru Urban
-  Soil Type – Based on available soil types in that district Sowing Month – e.g., Jul
-2️ Crop Recommendation
-  Once the inputs are given:
-  The system fetches all soil types available for the given district using get_soil_types_for_district.
-   Using recommend_crops, it filters crops that:
-   Grow well in that soil, suitable for the sowing month, are recognized in the training data.
-   Only recommended crops go through to the prediction stage.

-4️ Price Prediction Using LSTM
+District, soil type, and sowing month are collected via terminal.

+Recommendation:
+Filters crops suited for the soil and sowing month using a knowledge base.

+Price Forecasting:
-For each recommended crop:
+For each valid crop:

-These prices, along with crop and district information, are passed into the trained LSTM model.
+Calculates harvest month

+Fetches last 6 modal prices (before harvest)

+Runs prediction via LSTM model

+Output:
-The model returns a predicted modal price at harvest time.
+Displays crop names with predicted modal prices at harvest.

-5️ Output Display
-The system prints a list of recommended crops with crop-price-prediction/

-crop-price-prediction/

 ├── models/